 RESEARCH:

-*Watch for: my newly edited reissue of 28 Years a Slave, or My Life on Three Continents by Thomas Lewis Johnson, forthcoming from Clemson University Press 2025
+*Watch for: my newly edited reissue of 28 Years a Slave, or My Life on Three Continents by Thomas Lewis Johnson, forthcoming from Clemson University Press in 2025

 *For more about my other research projects and publications, click here for links or scroll below for video of one of my talks.